apache/pulsar-site/docs/concepts-messaging.md

 ### Acknowledgment

-A message Acknowledgment is sent by the consumer to the broker after it consumes a message successfully.
-Then, this consumed message will be permanently stored, and deleted only after all the subscriptions have acknowledged it.
+A message acknowledgment is sent by a consumer to a broker after the consumer consumes a message successfully.
+Then, this consumed message will be permanently stored and deleted only after all the subscriptions have acknowledged it.
 An acknowledgment (ack) is Pulsar's way of knowing that the message can be deleted from the system.
 If you want to store the messages that have been acknowledged by a consumer, you need to configure the [message retention policy](concepts-messaging.md#message-retention-and-expiry).

 For batch messages, you can enable batch index acknowledgment to avoid dispatching acknowledged messages to the consumer.
 For details about batch index acknowledgment, see [batching](#batching).